Feature Imitating Networks Enhance The Performance, Reliability And Speed Of Deep Learning On Biomedical Image Processing Tasks: Introduction

 \subsection{Related work}

-Conventional neural networks (CNN) have been used with great success for a variety of biomedical tasks including classification, segmentation, object detection, etc. \cite{puttagunta2021medical}.
-Below we provide an overview of specific works that are relevant for this study.
-More specifically, we provide a brief discussion of the state-of-the-art approaches that will serve as baselines for the experimental results discussed later in this paper.
+In the following subsections, we present an overview of relevant literature on biomedical image classification and segmentation, both of which are relevant to the experimental tasks in this study.
+More specifically, we provide a brief discussion of the approaches that will serve as baselines for the experimental results discussed later in this paper.